John W. Berry (psychologist)

-John Widdup Berry (born 19 May 1939) is a psychologist known for his work in two areas: ecological and cultural influences on behavior; and the adaptation of immigrants and indigenous peoples following intercultural contact.
+John Widdup Berry is a psychologist known for his work in two areas: ecological and cultural influences on behavior; and the adaptation of immigrants and indigenous peoples following intercultural contact.
 The first is broadly in the domain of cross-cultural psychology; the second is in the domain of intercultural psychology.

 Education and career

 Berry was born in Montreal in 1939.
 He graduated from the local Sir George Williams University (now Concordia University) in 1963.
-He moved to Scotland and obtained his PhD from the University of Edinburgh in 1966, presenting the thesis "Cultural determinants of perception".
+He moved to Scotland and obtained his PhD from the University of Edinburgh in 1966.

 He then worked briefly at the University of Sydney before returning to Canada in 1969.
 He spent most of his academic career at Queen's University at Kingston, Canada from which he retired as Emeritus Professor of Psychology in 1999.

 Since retiring in 1999, he has taken short-term teaching and research appointments in many countries (including in Australia, China, Estonia, France, India, Ireland, Japan, Mexico, New Zealand, Norway, Sri Lanka, Sweden and the United Kingdom).
 He has been Chief Research Fellow at the National Research University Higher School of Economics, Moscow, Russia working on projects dealing with intercultural relations and cultural identities in Russia and in former Soviet republics.

 Three research areas

 Cross-cultural psychology

 His first area of research examines how cultural groups and their individual members adapt their customs and behaviours to the ecological contexts in which they have developed and now live.
 This perspective has been captured in his development of the ecocultural perspective, which seeks to explain how individuals develop and acquire their behavioural repertoire in various ecological contexts and cultures.
-This perspective links the habitat of a cultural group to their social institutions and practices (such as their settlement style, social stratification, and socialisation practices), and thence to the development of a variety of behaviours of individual members of these cultural groups (including perception, cognition and social behaviours).
-The focus of much of this research has been with indigenous peoples in Africa, the Arctic and Asia, contrasting groups with hunting, agricultural and urban life styles.
+This perspective links the habitat of a cultural group to their social institutions and practices (such as their settlement style, social stratification, and socialisation practices), and thence to the development of a variety of behaviours of individual members of these cultural groups (including perception, cognition, and social behaviours).
+The focus of much of this research has been with indigenous peoples in Africa, the Arctic, and Asia, contrasting groups with hunting, agricultural, and urban life styles.
 He has published research books on this topic between 1976 and 2017.
 In carrying out this work, the use of the comparative method has been central.
 This method has required the development of the concepts of imposed etic, emic, and derived etic as ways to identify the methods used when making cross-cultural comparisons.